lessthanoptimal/PyBoof/README.md

 6. ./setup.py install

 Yes you do need to do the build first.
 This will automatically build the Java jar and put it into the correct place.
+Creating a virtual environment isn't required but recommended as you can only do so much damage with it.

 # Supported Platforms

-The code has been developed and tested on Ubuntu Linux 16 to 20.
+The code has been developed and tested on Ubuntu Linux 20.04.
 Should work on any other Linux variant.
-Might work on OS X and a slim chance of working on Windows.
+Might work on Mac OS and a slim chance of working on Windows.

 # Examples